User Register / Login

 The Value Commission

-The Value Commission brings together over 30 expert Commissioners from around the world to drive transparency and accountability across the application and use of value factors by organizations.
-The Commission will co-design and develop a set of clear and global transparency criteria spanning the creation and use of value factors and consolidate existing efforts into an open-access Value Database.
+The Value Commission brings together over 30 expert Commissioners from across the world to drive transparency and accountability for application and use of value factors and valuations by organizations and businesses.

-Developed based on assessments and studies, value factors help to translate the information that organizations collect across their operations and supply chains into actionable insights on the value of their impacts and dependencies across natural, social and human capital and enables them to make better-informed decisions that deliver value across the capitals.
+Developed and based on assessments and studies, value factors help to translate the information that organizations collect across operations and supply chains and transform it into actionable insights based on the assessment of their impacts and dependencies across natural, social and human capital.
+This enables them to make better-informed decisions that deliver value across all capitals in a consistent way.

-But, while value factors have the potential to be transformative, currently there is little transparency, accountability, or consistency in the way that these factors are developed and applied.
+While value factors have the potential to be transformative, there is currently little transparency, accountability, or consistency in the way that these factors are developed and applied in valuation assessments.
 The process used to calculate and implement them can be proprietary and opaque, and therefore confidence in results can vary significantly.

 This transparency may be related to the scope of the decision they intend to inform, the methodologies used to create them, or the level of detail included in source data used to develop the factors, as well as how justice, equity, diversity, and inclusion were considered in their development.
 There are currently 53 criteria drafted around these and other broad themes.